Australia First Home Buyers Grant Calculator 2026

 Edge Cases, Exemptions and Special FHOG Situations

-Previous property ownership and FHOG eligibility: If you or your spouse previously owned residential property in Australia on or after 1 July 2000 but did not live in it for 6 continuous months or more, you may still qualify for the first home owner grant in some states.
-SA updated this rule from 13 February 2025: under current SA FHOG rules, having ever owned residential property in Australia disqualifies you regardless of occupancy history.
+Previous property ownership.
+If you or your spouse owned residential property in Australia on or after 1 July 2000 but never lived in it for six continuous months, you may still qualify in some states.
+South Australia tightened this from 13 February 2025: having ever owned residential property in Australia now disqualifies you, regardless of whether you lived in it.

-Australian Defence Force members: ADF members may be exempt from the 6 or 12-month principal place of residence requirement for FHOG eligibility in some states, provided all applicants are on the state's electoral roll.
+Australian Defence Force members.
+ADF members may be exempt from the residence requirement in some states, provided all applicants are on that state's electoral roll.

-New Zealand citizens and the first home buyer scheme: NZ citizens living in Australia on a Special Category Visa are eligible for the FHOG in most states.
-In VIC, an NZ citizen's spouse or partner must be an Australian citizen or permanent resident if the NZ citizen holds permanent resident (not citizen) status.
+New Zealand citizens.
+NZ citizens living in Australia on a Special Category Visa are eligible in most states.
+In Victoria, if the NZ citizen holds permanent-resident (not citizen) status, their spouse or partner must be an Australian citizen or permanent resident.

-Substantially renovated homes: A property qualifies as substantially renovated for FHOG purposes if most of the building has been removed or replaced and the sale is a taxable supply under the GST Act.
-Cosmetic renovations do not qualify.
-Always confirm with your state revenue office before assuming first home owner grant eligibility.
+Substantially renovated homes.
+A property counts as substantially renovated only if most of the building has been removed or replaced and the sale is a taxable supply under the GST Act.
+Cosmetic work does not qualify.

-Off-the-plan purchases and FHOG: For an off-the-plan purchase to be eligible for the first home buyer grant, the lot and plan description must be registered after the contract date.
-If the lot was already registered before the contract, the purchase does not qualify as off the plan for FHOG purposes in most states.
+Off-the-plan purchases.
+To count as off the plan, the lot and plan description must be registered after the contract date.
+If the lot was already registered before you signed, it generally won't qualify as off the plan.

-Stacking First Home Buyer Schemes: FHOG, First Home Guarantee, FHSS and Help to Buy
+Stacking Schemes: FHOG, 5% Deposit Scheme, FHSS and Help to Buy

-First Home Guarantee (FHBG): This federal first home buyer scheme, administered by Housing Australia, allows eligible buyers to purchase with a 5% deposit and no Lenders Mortgage Insurance (LMI).
-The government guarantees up to 15% of the loan value.
-As of October 2025, income caps were removed entirely and places became unlimited, making the First Home Guarantee accessible to a much wider pool of buyers.
-Property price caps apply by region.
-The LMI saving on a $700,000 purchase at 5% deposit typically ranges from $20,000 to $28,000.
+First Home Guarantee / 5% Deposit Scheme.
+This federal scheme, administered by Housing Australia, lets eligible buyers purchase with a 5% deposit and no Lenders Mortgage Insurance; the government guarantees up to 15% of the loan.
+From 1 October 2025 income caps and place limits were removed and property price caps were raised (for example, up to $1.5m in Sydney, $950,000 in Melbourne, $850,000 in Perth).
+LMI on a $700,000 purchase at a 5% deposit is typically around $25,000–$30,000 — a saving this scheme removes entirely.[Housing Australia]

-First Home Super Saver Scheme (FHSS): The FHSS scheme allows first home buyers to withdraw up to $50,000 of voluntary super contributions plus associated earnings for a first home buyer deposit.
-Contributions must have been made from 1 July 2017 onwards.
-The ATO releases the funds directly to you, and the tax treatment is concessional.
-The FHSS scheme can be combined with the FHOG and First Home Guarantee.
+First Home Super Saver Scheme (FHSS).
+The FHSS lets first home buyers withdraw up to $50,000 of voluntary super contributions (plus associated earnings) toward a deposit.
+Contributions from 1 July 2017 count, and the ATO releases the funds to you with concessional tax treatment.
+It can be combined with the FHOG and the 5% Deposit Scheme.

-Help to Buy scheme Australia: A federal shared equity scheme launched on 5 December 2025 where the government contributes up to 40% of a new home's purchase price (or 30% for an established home), requiring as little as a 2% deposit.
-The scheme is income tested and means tested.
-When you sell, the government receives a proportional share of the proceeds.
-You cannot combine the Help to Buy scheme with the First Home Guarantee simultaneously.
+Help to Buy.
+A federal shared-equity scheme that launched on 5 December 2025.
+The government contributes up to 40% of a new home's price (or 30% for an established home) in exchange for an equity share, and you need as little as a 2% deposit.
+Income caps are $103,000 for individuals and $165,000 for couples and single parents (wage-indexed).
+When you sell, the government takes back its proportional share.
+You cannot combine Help to Buy with the 5% Deposit Scheme, but you can generally use it alongside the state FHOG and stamp duty concessions.[firsthomebuyers.gov.au]

-Family Home Guarantee: For eligible single parents or single legal guardians with at least one dependent child, this federal scheme allows purchasing with a 2% deposit and no LMI.
-It is available to previous homeowners re-entering the market, not only first home buyers.
+Family Home Guarantee.
+For eligible single parents or guardians with a dependent child, this federal scheme allows a 2% deposit with no LMI.
+It's open to previous homeowners re-entering the market, not only first home buyers.

 How to Apply for the First Home Owner Grant

-Apply through your lender (recommended): Most banks and mortgage brokers can submit the FHOG application on your behalf when you apply for a home loan.
-This is the most common approach as it aligns the grant payment with settlement (or first construction drawdown for builds).
-Confirm your lender is an approved agent for the FHOG in your state.
+Through your lender (recommended).
+Most banks and brokers can lodge the grant application for you when you apply for a home loan.
+This aligns the grant payment with settlement, or with the first construction drawdown for a build.
+Check that your lender is an approved agent for the grant in your state.

-Apply directly with the state revenue office: If your lender is not handling the application, or if you have already completed settlement or construction, you can apply directly through your state or territory revenue office.
+Directly with your state revenue office.
+If your lender isn't handling it, or you've already settled, you can apply directly.
 Applications must be lodged within 12 months of settlement or construction completion.

-Documents required when applying for the first home buyer grant typically include valid photo ID (passport or driver's licence) for all applicants, the signed sale contract or comprehensive home building contract, proof of Australian citizenship or permanent residency, and a statutory declaration confirming no prior property ownership in Australia.
+You'll usually need photo ID for all applicants, the signed sale or building contract, proof of Australian citizenship or permanent residency, and a statutory declaration that you haven't previously owned property in Australia.

 Frequently Asked Questions: First Home Buyers Grant Australia

-How much is the First Home Owner Grant in Australia in 2025 and 2026?
+How much is the First Home Owner Grant in Australia in 2026?

 Who is eligible for the First Home Buyers Grant in Australia?